DataFire/Integrations/integrations/generated/zoom_us/README.md

 ### ZoomRoomList
 * Zoom Room List `object`: Zoom Room List
-  * page_count `integer`: The number of items returned on this page.
+  * page_count `integer`: The number of items returned on this page
-  * page_number `integer`: The page number of current results.
+  * page_number `integer`: The page number of current results
-  * page_size `integer`: The amount of records returns within a single API call.
+  * page_size `integer`: The number of records returned within a single API call
-  * total_records `integer`: The number of all records available across pages.
+  * total_records `integer`: The number of all records available across pages
   * zoom_rooms `array`: Array of Zoom Rooms
     * items [ZoomRoom](#zoomroom)